 I see that many people and businesses claim that one-size diapers will last from birth to potty training.
 Is that really true?
 I'm not so sure.
 I think it is remotely possible, but only in some circumstances.
 (So be wary of wear-issues if you purchase second hand diapering items.)
-I think no matter what you purchase, full-time cloth diaper users usually replace their diapers after about a year or so.
-Sometimes after only 6-8 months of hard use, sometimes up to 1.5 years or more.
-I replace my cotton diapers after about 9 months of use, but many people can get a full year from them.
-They go through hundreds of wash cycles and they will break down and wear out at some point.
+I think no matter what you purchase, full-time cloth diaper users might need to replace their diapers at some point, possibly around the 1 year mark.
+Sometimes after only 6-8 months of hard use if you are really hard on them by using strong chemical soaks often or doing other extreme things ot them.
+I think that the typical longevity of cloth diapering items seems to be somewhere between 10 months and 20 months of full time use with variation.
+It's a good long time but it's not forever.
+Once in a while someone tells me that their prefolds on on their 3rd kid (or even 5th kid!), but while it can happen, I don't think that is very common and I make no such promises.
+I do know that longevity varies a lot.
+They go through hundreds of wash cycles and they will eventually break down and wear out, at some point.
 Diamonds are forever, but diapering items are not.
-Longevity varies a lot though.

 Multiple sized diapers (called true-size) vs. one-size diapers:

 Multiple sized diapers usually fit better, but that depends on baby's shape also, so that varies.
 One size diapers can be too big on a young baby and too small on a toddler in some cases.
 But that varies, too!